endumiuz/tweaks/linux/vga-passthrough.md

 In the "CPUs" section, untick "Copy host CPU configuration" and set "Model" to "host-passthrough" (If it's not on the list, type it in).

-In the "Boot Options" section

-Tick "VirtIO Disk 1" and "SATA CDROM 1"

-Move "SATA CDROM 1" to the top
+In the "Boot Options" section, tick "VirtIO Disk 1" and "SATA CDROM 1" and move "SATA CDROM 1" to the top

 In the "SATA CDROM 1" section, set "IO mode" to "threads"